BPrasad123/GoTo_Data_Science/Data_Science_Notes/Loss-fuctions-and-Metrices.md

       - [**Classification: Loss Functions**](#classification-loss-functions)
     - [Metrices](#metrices)

-# Cost Function vs Loss Function vs Objective Function vs Metrices #
+# Cost Function vs Loss Function vs Objective Function vs Metrics #

 In general Cost, Loss and Objective functions are interchangeably used.
 However to differentiate them technically here are the definitions.

 * **Loss Function**
 It is a differentiable function that calculates loss for a training record.
+It is used for training a model using optimization techniques such as Gradient Descent.

 * **Cost Function**
-It is the average of errors for all the records in the training set calculated by the loss function.
+It is the average error for all the records in training set calculated by the loss function.

 * **Objective Function**
 Reduction of the cost is not the only purpose.
 That will make the model very well trained on the training data, that is overfitting.
 However, it has to be well generalized, for that we add regularization to the cost function that constitutes the objective function.
 However, in lot many cases, the loss function is considered as objective function as well.

-* **Metrices**
+* **Metrics**
-It is used to evaluate the performance of the models on training as well as validation and test datasets.
+Metrics are used to evaluate the performance of the models during testing as well as testing.
+Some of the metrics that are differentiable can be used as loss functions as well.

 **References**:
 - General idea about loss, cost, metrices - [Link](https://www.baeldung.com/cs/cost-vs-loss-vs-objective-function)
 - Loss functions and their properties - [Link](http://www.cs.cornell.edu/courses/cs4780/2015fa/web/lecturenotes/lecturenote10.html)

 ## $\textcolor{darkorange}{\text{1.
-Regression}}$  (can be applied for forecasting as well) ###
+Regression}}$ ###
+Note: Time series forecasting is also a regression problem with input data ordered by time.
+Depending on the algorithm, regression loss and metrics can be applicable for time series forecasting scenarios as well.

-### $\textcolor{darkorange}{\text{1.1 Regression: Loss Functions}}$ ####
+### $\textcolor{darkorange}{\text{1.1 Loss Functions (Regression)}}$ ####

 #### $\textcolor{darkorange}{\text{1.1.1 MSE (Mean Squared Error)}}$ #####
 Also called as L2 loss, this quadratic function although amplifies the error between prediction and actual value when they are close, but is not robust to presence of outliers in the data.
 It tends to favour mean of the target data.
 If a dataset is without outliers, it tends to outperform the model trained with L1 loss.
 However, the performance is impacted if there are outliers in the dataset.

 When to use: If we you can remove undesired outliers in the dataset and want a stable solution, then you should try L2 or MSE loss function.

 Algorithm examples with L2 loss:
   - sklearn.linear_model.SGDRegressor with loss='squared_error'
   - GradientBoostingRegressor(loss='ls')

 Comparison of L1 and L2 losses with and without outliers: [Link](http://rishy.github.io/ml/2015/07/28/l1-vs-l2-loss/)

 #### $\textcolor{darkorange}{\text{1.1.2 MAE (Mean Absolute Error)}}$ #####
 Also known as L1 loss, this linear loss function is robust to outliers.
 Since it is not a differentiable function at 0, finding gradients involve more complicated techniques such as approximation of derivatives.

 When to use: If we need outliers present in the dataset, then we should go for L1 loss.
 Moreover, if the target data follows multimodal distribution, then we can experiment with L1 loss.

 Algorithm examples with L1 loss:
   - GradientBoostingRegressor(loss='lad')

   References:
   - Short overview about MAE: [Link](https://peltarion.com/knowledge-center/documentation/modeling-view/build-an-ai-model/loss-functions/mean-absolute-error)